Tezenbk/LAMP-Ecommerce-Project/README.md

 # Introduction

-This is a sample e-commerce application built for learning purposes.
+This is a sample E-commerce application built for learning purposes.
+Using LAMP Stack.

 Here's how to deploy it on CentOS systems: